Guest0x0/normalization-bench/README.md

 - `NBE.closure.list|tree` (in `NBE_Closure.ml`):
 NBE, using raw lambda terms to represent closures.
 Come with two flavors of environment data structure too
+- `NBE.named.list|tree` (in `NBE_Named.ml`):
+NBE, but using a named term representation instead of de Brujin index.
+Uses a global counter for fresh variable generation.
+Environment is represented as association list or OCaml's AVL tree (`Map`)
 - `NBE.memo.v1|v2|v3|v4` (in `NBE_Memo.ml`)
 Same as `NBE.closure.list`,
 but each value memorizes the term it quotes back to (at some level).